We Can't Stop

 "We Can't Stop" is a song by American singer Miley Cyrus, from her fourth studio album Bangerz (2013).
 It was released on June 3, 2013, by RCA Records as the lead single from the album.
-The song was written and produced by Mike Will Made It, P-Nasty, and Rock City, with additional songwriting provided by Cyrus, Doug E. Fresh, and Slick Rick.
+The song was written and produced by Mike Will Made It, P-Nasty, and R. City, with additional songwriting provided by Cyrus, Doug E. Fresh, and Slick Rick.
 "We Can't Stop" is a pop, R&B and electropop song about a house party and recreational drug use.

-"We Can't Stop" received mixed reviews from music critics, who appreciated its overall production but were scathing toward its lyrical content.
+The song received mixed reviews from music critics, who appreciated its overall production but were scathing toward its lyrical content.
 It peaked at number two on the Billboard Hot 100, thus tying with "Party in the U.S.A."
-(2009) as Cyrus' highest-charting single in the United States at the time.
+(2009) as Cyrus's highest-charting single in the United States at the time.
 It was kept off the top spot by "Blurred Lines" by Robin Thicke featuring Pharrell and T.I.
-As of December 2014, it had sold over three million copies in the United States.
-The song experienced varying success internationally; it reached the peak position in countries including New Zealand and the United Kingdom, and peaked moderately in several national record charts in Europe.
+With varying success internationally, "We Can't Stop" reached the peak position in countries including New Zealand and the United Kingdom, and peaked moderately in several national record charts in Europe.
+The song is certified eight-times platinum in the United States, seven-times platinum in Australia and Norway, multi-platinum in Canada, Sweden, and the United Kingdom; and gold or higher in eight additional countries.

 An accompanying music video for "We Can't Stop" was released on June 19, 2013.
-It received mixed reviews from critics, who were divided in their opinions regarding Cyrus' increasingly provocative image.
-With 10.7 million views in the first twenty-four hours of its release, the clip held the record for having the most views in that time-frame across Vevo platforms; after reaching 100 million views within thirty-seven days, it also set the record for being the fastest music video to attain a Vevo certification.
-Both records were eventually broken by the music video for Cyrus' follow-up single "Wrecking Ball" in September 2013.
+It received mixed reviews from critics, who were divided in their opinions regarding Cyrus's increasingly provocative image.
+With 10.7 million views in the first 24 hours of its release, the clip held the record for having the most views in that time-frame across Vevo platforms; after reaching 100 million views within 37 days, it also set the record for being the fastest music video to attain a Vevo certification.
+Both records were eventually broken by the music video for Cyrus's follow-up single "Wrecking Ball" in September 2013.
 "We Can't Stop" was additionally promoted with a highly controversial performance at the 2013 MTV Video Music Awards.